 Arc'teryx Bora AR 63

 The Arc'teryx Bora AR 63 is Arc'teryx's newest model in its long line of Bora packs and is the winner of our Editors' Choice award.
 It won our award for our favorite all-around backpacking pack because of its extremely robust frame and top-notch padding and shoulder strap articulation mixed with several other very useable features, all at a respectable, albeit average, five-pound weight.
-The foam used in this pack's shoulder straps are straight-up dreamy and they found an excellent balance of being cushy, but still supportive when loads were heavier.
-A fairly unique feature of the Bora is its pivoting waist belt that while gimmicky appearing at first, was extremely effective at transferring the load from our back to our hips (a feature that was even more apparent as the terrain became more rugged) Another cool design feature of this pack is how weather resistant this pack is.
-The Bora uses Arc'teryx's ACē fabric on most of the pack and even seam seals and uses watertight zippers on its back kangaroo-style pocket; despite using this pack over a dozen days in the wet Pacific Northwest Spring, items in this pocket never got wet.
+The foam used in this pack's shoulder straps are straight-up dreamy, with an excellent balance of being cushy but still supportive when loads were heavier.
+A unique feature of the Bora is its pivoting waist belt that, while appearing gimmicky at first, was efficient at transferring the load from our back to our hips (a feature that was even more apparent as the terrain became more rugged).
+Another cool design feature of this pack is how weather resistant this pack is.
+The Bora uses Arc'teryx's ACē fabric on most of the pack and even seam seals and uses watertight zippers on its back kangaroo-style pocket; despite using this bag over a dozen days in the wet Pacific Northwest Spring, items in this pocket never got wet.
 The primary downsides of the Bora are that it's average in weight (5 lbs) and at $550, it is $200 more than any other model we tested.

 Pivoting waist belt